andersfylling/disgord/docs/examples/listen-for-messages.md

 }

-// create a handler and bind it to new message events session.AddListener(event.KeyMessageCreate, func(session Session, data *event.MessageCreate) {
+// create a handler and bind it to new message events session.AddListener(disgord.EventMessageCreate, func(session Session, data *disgord.MessageCreate) {
     fmt.Println(data.Message.Content)
 })